How to...

 Transfer music from an iPhone, iPad, or iPod to iTunes or Music

-• iMazing can preserve your playlists and your library's metadata (play count, artwork, ratings), and it's smart enough to avoid adding duplicates!
+iMazing can preserve your playlists and your library’s metadata, including play counts, artwork, and ratings.
+And it’s smart enough to avoid importing duplicates.

-Briefly: How to transfer music from your Apple devices
+Here is how to transfer music from your Apple devices to itunes or Music

 Before you begin